 David Schaffer, Ph.D. is our co-founder and has served as our Chief Scientific Advisor and a member of our board of directors since our inception in 2013.
 Dr. Schaffer has served as a Professor of Chemical and Biomolecular Engineering, Bioengineering, Molecular and Cell Biology, and the Helen Wills Neuroscience Institute at the U.C.
 Berkeley since 1999 and has served as the Director of the Berkeley Stem Cell Center since 2011.
 He current serves on the board of directors of the following publicly-held company: uniQure NV since January 2014.
 Dr. Schaffer received a B.S. in Chemical Engineering from Stanford University in 1993.
 He earned his Ph.D. in Chemical Engineering from the Massachusetts Institute of Technology in 1998.
-We believe Dr. Schaffer is qualified to serve as a member of our board of directors based on his prospective and the experience he brings as one of our founders, and because of his scientific expertise and leading work in directed evolution.

 William Burkoth, MBA, has served as a member of our board of directors since March 2019.
-Mr. Burkoth has served on the venture investments team of Pfizer Inc. since 2004 and is currently Executive Director at Pfizer Inc. and Senior Partner at Pfizer Ventures (US) LLC.
+Mr. Burkoth has served on the venture investments team of Pfizer Inc. since 2004 and currently serves as their executive director.
 Mr. Burkoth worked in business development at Galileo Pharmaceuticals, Inc. and at IntraBiotics Pharmaceuticals, Inc. from 2002 to 2004.
 Mr. Burkoth worked as an analyst at Bay City Capital, a life sciences venture capital firm, from 1999 to 2002.
 He previously served on the board of directors of the following publicly-held company: NovoCure Limited from July 2009 to May 2019.
 Mr. Burkoth received a B.A. in Chemistry from Whitman College in 1999 and an M.B.A. from Columbia Business School in 2011.
-We believe Mr. Burkoth is qualified to serve as a member of our board of directors based on his finance background and his extensive investment experience in the life science industry.

 Jacob Chacko, M.D., MBA, has served as a member of our board of directors since March 2019.
 Dr. Chacko has served as Chief Executive Officer of ORIC Pharmaceuticals, Inc., a clinical-stage oncology company focused on discovery and development of novel therapies against treatment-resistant cancers, since May 2018.
-Prior to ORIC, Dr. Chacko served as Chief Financial Officer of Ignyta, Inc., a publicly traded precision oncology company, from May 2014 until February 2018 when Ignyta was acquired by Roche Holdings, Inc. Prior to Ignyta, Dr. Chacko was Vice President at TPG Capital from August 2008 until May 2014.
+Prior to ORIC, Dr. Chacko served as Chief Financial Officer of

+Ignyta, Inc., a publicly traded precision oncology company, from May 2014 until February 2018 when Ignyta was acquired by Roche Holdings, Inc. Prior to Ignyta, Dr. Chacko was Vice President at TPG Capital from August 2008 until May 2014.
 From 2002 until 2003, Dr. Chacko was a consultant serving healthcare clients at McKinsey & Company.
 Dr. Chacko currently serves on the board of directors of Turning Point Therapeutics, Inc., a publicly-traded biotechnology company, from November 2018.
 Dr. Chacko served on the board of directors of RentPath Inc., a digital media company, from 2011 until 2014, Envision Pharmaceutical Services, LLC from 2013 until 2014, Bonti, Inc., a biotechnology company, from February 2018 until October 2018 and the Packard Children's Health Alliance at the Lucile Packard Children's Hospital Stanford from 2013 until June 2017.
 Dr. Chacko currently chairs the Western Regional Selection Committee for the Marshall Scholarship.
 Dr. Chacko concurrently received his M.D. from the U.C.
 Los Angeles and his M.B.A. from Harvard Business School.
 Dr. Chacko received a M.Sc. from Oxford University as a Marshall Scholar.
-We believe Dr. Chacko is qualified to serve as a member of our board of directors based on his medical and finance background, his experience in investing in life science companies and his service on the boards of public and private companies.